FlounderFounder/FlounderMode/CONTRIBUTING.md

 ## 🤖 Automated Workflow

-When you create a pull request with new term files, GitHub Actions will automatically:
+When you create a pull request with new term files, the system will automatically:

 1. ✅ **Validate JSON format** - Ensures all files are properly formatted
 2. ✅ **Check for duplicates** - Prevents duplicate terms
 3. ✅ **Generate HTML pages** - Creates individual HTML pages for all terms
 4. ✅ **Update terms manifest** - Automatically updates the terms-manifest.json file
 5. ✅ **Sync with Supabase** - Initializes new definitions in the voting database
-6. ✅ **Add PR comment** - Provides feedback on the validation

 ### Dynamic Term Loading